 Students who have already been accepted into a participating Master’s program at the University of Toronto can apply to the CSGH.

 Application requirements for the CSGH:

-- A personal statement, no longer than two pages, single spaced, describing your global-health related experiences – including coursework and independent research completed at the undergraduate and/or Masters levels, as well as professional and volunteer experiences – and how these experiences have prepared you for the collaborative Specialization in Global Health;
+- A personal statement (two pages, single spaced) – Describe your global-health-related experiences – including coursework and independent research completed at the undergraduate and/or Master’s levels, as well as professional and volunteer experiences – and how these experiences have influenced your interest in global health and prepared you for the Collaborative Specialization in Global Health.

 1 – Carr, W.; Kemmins, S. (1986) Becoming Critical: Education, Knowledge and Action Research.
 P.190.
 New York: Routledge Farmer.